 Epicel is a cell-based product that is regulated by the Center for Biologics Evaluation and Research (CBER) under medical device authorities.
 Epicel was designated as a Humanitarian Use Device (HUD) in 1998 and a Humanitarian Device Exemption (HDE) application for the product was submitted in 1999.
-HUDs are devices that are intended for diseases or conditions that affect not more than 8,000 individuals annually in the United States.
-On December 13, 2016, Section 3052 of the 21st Century Cures Act (Pub.
-L. No. 114-255) changed the population estimate required to qualify for the Humanitarian Use Device (HUD) designation from "fewer than 4,000" to "not more than 8,000."
+HUDs are devices that are intended for diseases or conditions that affect fewer than 4,000 individuals annually in the United States.
+Under an HDE approval, a HUD cannot be sold for an amount that exceeds the cost of research and development, fabrication and distribution unless certain conditions are met.